gravitational/teleport/docs/4.0/aws_oss_guide.md

 With AWS Certificate Manager, you can quickly request SSL/TLS certificates.

 - TLS Cert: Used to provide SSL for the proxy.
-- SSH Certs (not in ACM): Created and self signed by the `authentication server` and is used to delegate access to Teleport nodes.
+- SSH Certs (not in ACM): Created and self signed by the `authentication server` and are used to delegate access to Teleport nodes.

 ### AWS Systems Manager Parameter Store